furkanduzyol/enkare-php/README.md

 For the front-end, I utilized HTML, CSS (with Bootstrap as the framework), Next.js, and JavaScript.
 For the back-end, I employed Node.js and PHP.

-Additionally, I integrated Iyzico for payment processing and implemented an e-posta form submission feature.
+Additionally, I integrated Iyzico for payment processing and implemented an e-mail form submission feature.

 You can also use the previous html version from [here](https://furkanduzyol.github.io/Enkare-E-Commerce-Website/index.html)